 5. High quality and evergreen designs

-Buying high-quality clothes and evergreen designs are other types of sustainability in fashion.
-This type of sustainability is all about investing in high-quality clothes, that will last season after season.
+Buying high-quality clothes and evergreen designs are other forms of sustainability in fashion.
+This form of sustainability is all about investing in high-quality clothes, that will last season after season.

 By investing in evergreen designs of high-quality materials you build a wardrobe on styles you can mix and match again and again and prevent yourself from jumping on the quick trend train and instead spend your money on real quality clothes.